 Transmittal to the UA President and UA Board of Regents for approval

-Amendments passed by the Staff Alliance shall be sent to president of the university for approval, and for transmission to the board of regents as appropriate.
+Amendments passed by the Staff Alliance shall be sent to the UA president for approval, and for transmission to the board of regents as appropriate.

 Article 9.
 Review and Transmittal of Proposals